eskil/scurry/Quickstart.md

  [{60, 30}, {70, 30}, {70, 70}, {60, 70}],
 ]

-## Step 2
+## Step 2 - convert world to graph

+# To compute a path, we need to convert the boundary & holes into
+# a graph of all corners.

-# The cost function for the graph, euclidian distance
+# The cost function for the graph, this uses basic euclidian distance
+# as a basic example.
+This is used to compute the graph of the world.
 cost_fun = fn a, b -> Vector.distance(a, b) end

-# The heuristic function for A-star, euclidian distance as well
-heur_fun = fn a, b -> Vector.distance(a, b) end

 # Find the reachable vertices
 vertices = PolygonMap.get_vertices(polygon, holes)